HWY 46 EXPANSION

 Remember that from time to time, we will have equipment in the preserve, working on trails and mowing area along the trails.· For your safety, please stay away from equipment while it is being operated in the nature preserve.

 PLEASE NOTE: Motorized vehicles (including ATVs) are NOT allowed in the Nature Preserve.
 (Work vehicles authorized by the Nature Preserve Committee Chair are exempted.)

 SAFETY ON MOUNTAIN SPRINGS RANCH ROADS

 Mountain Springs Ranch neighbors have reported some close calls with vehicles on our roads.
-Comal County posted speed limit on all county roads within Mountain Springs Ranch is 30 mph.
-MSR gated neighborhoods posted speed limit is 30 mph.
+The posted speed limit is 30 mph on all Comal County roads AND roads in gated neighborhoods within Mountain Springs Ranch.
 Drivers: Please observe the 30 mph speed limit.
-Walkers and joggers, please run/walk on the left side of the street facing on-coming traffic.
+Walkers and joggers, for your safety, please run/walk on the left side of the street where you are facing on-coming traffic.

 ARCHITECTURAL CONTROL COMMITTEE

 The Architectural Control Committee (ACC) meets the first Wednesday of each month.
 Applications must be submitted tp Community Management Group by the Monday before the meetings.
 Expedite fees of $100 will apply to ALL applications that owners want to have reviewed outside of the regular monthly meeting.
 For more information, click on the ACC button at the top of this page or contact Community Management Group (CMG) at 210-774-4470 or email CMG at firstname.lastname@example.org

 The revised Architectural Site and Design Guidelines (ASDGs) have been filed with Comal County and are available on this website.
 Click here to view the revised ASDGs.